Monstera plants are popular houseplants because they are relatively easy to care for and look great in any room.

 Here are 7 tips on how to do so:

 - Make sure that your plant is getting enough light.
-Monstera plants need bright indirect sunlight to thrive.
+Monsteras need bright indirect sunlight to thrive.
 If your plant is not getting enough light, the leaves will start to droop.

 - Water your plant regularly and evenly.
-Monstera plants need to be kept moist but not wet.
+They need to be kept moist but not wet.
 If the plant is too dry, the leaves will droop.

 - Make sure that the soil is well-draining.
-Monstera plants do not like to sit in wet, soggy soil.
+They do not like to sit in wet, soggy soil.
 The roots will start to rot if the plant sits in water for too long.

 - Do not fertilize too often.
-Monstera plants do not need a lot of fertilizer.
+They do not need a lot of fertilizer.
 Fertilizing once a month during the growing season is sufficient.

 - Prune your plant regularly.
-Pruning helps to encourage new growth and prevents the Monstera plant from becoming leggy.
+Pruning promotes the development of fresh growth and safeguards against the Monstera plant becoming overly elongated.

 - Repot your plant every two to three years.
-Monstera plants need room to grow.
+Monsteras need room to grow.
 Repotting helps refresh the soil and gives the plant more space to grow.

 - Monitor the temperature and humidity levels.
-Monstera plants prefer warm, humid conditions.
+They prefer warm, humid conditions.
 Keep the plant away from drafts and cold temperatures.

 By following these tips, you can prevent your Monstera leaves from drooping.